JiyooonPark/E-PPER/README.md

 I didn't pass the test with the best results but compared to how much effort I put into preperation for the exam, my results were not bad at all

 I wish you best of luck on yours! :)

+---
+Attempting to take another E-PPER test and hopefully win something this time